Joshua-Coded/DevOps_001/concept.md

 this is a connectionless protocol.. no connection is established.

 UDP PACKET... all data packets will have port number. source and destination

+use cases of UDP.
+it is very fast.
+video conference applications
+dns uses UDP
+gaming also use UDP

+commands for showing all the packets available. tcpdump -c 5